• Home

 * * *

-For a guide to optimizing the obsessive-compulsive personality, read my book: The Healthy Compulsive: Healing Obsessive-Compulsive Personality Disorder, and Taking the Wheel of the Driven Personality.
+One of my big mastery projects has been my book: The Healthy Compulsive: Healing Obsessive-Compulsive Personality Disorder, and Taking the Wheel of the Driven Personality.
+Hopefully it can help you with your mastery of mastery as well.

 Share on FacebookShare on TwitterShare on LinkedinShare on PinterestShare on Reddit